ayeshaehtisham/ayeshaehtisham/README.md

 - 📫 contact me ayeshaehtisham04@gmail.com

-- ⚡ Fun fact **As being a programmer, I'm fascinated by how programming can turn ideas into reality :)**
+- ⚡ Fun fact **As being a learner, I'm fascinated by how programming can turn ideas into reality :)**
 <!---
 ayeshaehtisham/ayeshaehtisham is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.